 The GTR is considered to match a Bilateral Transaction under two specific scenarios.
 First, if the Point of Receipt of the GTR is a generator and the Point of Receipt of the Bilateral Transaction is that same generator, the Point of Delivery of the Bilateral Transaction must be either the same zone as the GTR Point of Delivery or to a load bus within that zone for them to match.
-Second, if the Point of Receipt of the GTR is a zone and the Point of Receipt of the Bilateral Transaction is a generator within that zone, the Point of Delivery or a load bus within that zone for the Bilateral Transaction must be either the same zone as the GRT Point of Delivery or a load bus within that zone for them to match.
+Second, if the Point of Receipt of the GTR is a zone and the Point of Receipt of the Bilateral Transaction is a generator within that zone, the Point of Delivery of the Bilateral Transaction must be either the same zone as the GRT Point of Delivery or a load bus within that zone for them to match.
 However, in this second case, because the pricing points for the Point of Receipt will be different, an adjustment must be made.